-The objective of the Major Farm Division is to further develop the skills and knowledge of baseball and to practice good sportsmanship.
+The objective of the Player Pitch division is to further develop the skills and knowledge of baseball and to practice good sportsmanship.
 Each coach should make their practices and games fun for all players on the team.
-Although there are no league standings, Major Farm is a slightly higher level of baseball than Minor Farm.
+Although there are no league standings, this is a slightly higher level of baseball than Coach Pitch.
 What is important is that each child learns and develops their baseball skills, by getting an equal amount of time to play.
 Your goal, as coach, is to advance each player’s skills and to help prepare them for the next level of play.

 Aged 9 to 11

 The objective of the Abington Little League shall be to implant firmly in the youth of the community the ideals of good sportsmanship, honesty, courage, reverence, and respect for authority so that they may be stronger and happier youths and will grow to be decent, healthy, and trustworthy adults.

 To achieve this objective, the Abington Little League will provide a program of competitive athletic games under the rules and policies set forth by the league in conjunction with Little League Baseball, Inc. The supervisors shall bear in mind that the attainment of exceptional skills and winning games is secondary, and the molding of responsible future adults is of prime importance.

 The Junior Division uses a conventional 90 foot diamond with a pitching distance of 60 feet, 6 inches.
 Home games are played at the Big Field at the Ackerly Complex.
 This Division will play teams from other Little Leagues throughout Lackawanna County.
 First year players will find the inceased field dimensions a challenge.
 A commitment to practice and training is necessary to succeed at this level.